mv8ang/react-routing/README.md

-Basic skeleton for React and React Router
+Basic skeleton for React and React Router.

+ALL MODULES INCLUDED.